Skip to main content

 Aims

 The Environmental Impact Assessment (EIA) process should inform decision makers about the likely effects of a proposed development on the natural and man-made environment.
 It is a consultative and participatory process between scientists, environmental managers, developers, public bodies and government authorities which requires a wide range of skills and expertise to complete successfully.
 Its aim is to identify likely effects and possible mitigation measures at an early stage and thus improve the quality of both project planning and decision-making.
 This course will provide a background to the principles and practice of the EIA process and hands-on experience and skills training with realistic environmental impact scenarios.
-Although the course is designed for international applications, much of the documentation and procedures are based on EU EIA frameworks and is particularly suited to work within the EU countries.
+Although the course is designed for international applications, much of the documentation and procedures are based on UK and EU EIA frameworks and is particularly suited to work within the EU countries.

 Specifically, it aims to: